While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 How does it work?

-Al sorts through thousands of jobs through natural language processing (NLP), analyzing keywords and picking up contextual clues.
+Al sorts through thousands of jobs through natural language processing, analyzing keywords and picking up contextual clues.
 With automated match suggestions, an algorithm identifies similarities between your incumbent roles and participation matches.

-It takes comp experts six minutes to correct one survey mismatch manually — AI chops this time down to seconds.
+It takes comp experts six minutes to correct one survey mismatch manually — AI cuts it down to seconds.

 Market pricing

 Top survey providers boast about the size of their datasets.
-And while it’s true the best surveys have thousands of participants and millions of priced jobs, their datasets are still limited.
+While it’s true the best surveys have thousands of participants and millions of priced jobs, their data is still limited.

 AI market data isn’t.